vinifmor/bauh/README.md

   tray:  # system tray settings
     default_icon: null  # defines a path to a custom icon
     updates_icon: null  # defines a path to a custom icon indicating updates
+  hdpi: true  # enables HDPI rendering improvements.
+Use 'false' to disable them if you think the interface looks strange.
 updates:
   check_interval: 30  # the updates checking interval in SECONDS